TerryV8/click-count/docs/terraform_iam_dns.md

 On AWS Web UI:
 - Go to IAM console / Users / Add user
 - => Fill User name = terransible, Access type = Programmatic access
-- => Click on Next permissions / Attach existing policies directly => Check AdministratorAccess
+- => Click on Next permissions / Attach existing policies directly => Check AdministratorAccess to attach the AdministratorAccess policy
 - => Click on Next review / Create User
 - => Download the credential .csv file # make sure to download the credencial

-Thanks the credential .csv file, we can retrieve the information on "AWS Access Key Id" and "AWS Secret Access Key" that we can give to Terraform settings on our local machine:
+Thanks the credential .csv file, we can retrieve the information on "AWS Access Key Id" and "AWS Secret Access Key" that we can give to Terraform settings on our local machine.

+In our case, we are going to create a new profile named "profile_terransible"

 ```console
 aws configure --profile profile_terransible  # to create a new profile